 The amount paid depends on the worker’s income and the number of qualified dependents.

-In California, workers’ death benefits amount varies based on the number of dependents.
+In California, workers’ compensation death benefits depend on your relationship to the deceased worker and the number of eligible dependents.
+Maximum benefit limits are set as follows:

 - Spouse Only: $250,000